 Pernil relleno is a traditional dish that means “filled pork leg”.
 I hear you ask with barely-controlled anticipation “but what?
 What is it filled with?”.
 That answer is slightly more complicated.
 Moros y Cristianos means “Moors and Christians”, but of course there aren’t any people cut up inside.
 “Moors and Christians” actually refers to a combination of black beans and rice, and likely takes its name from a now politically incorrect comparison of skin colour in reference to the Islamic invasion of Spain in the early 8th century.
 However, as distasteful as the name may be, its subject is very delicious.
 I cooked them together with bacon, cumin, garlic, green capsicum, onion, oregano and red wine vinegar.
 No wonder rice and beans is a staple in so many parts of the world – it is so much more than the sum of its parts, and extremely economical!
 I stuffed the mixture inside a pork leg, which had previously been marinated in an orange, garlic and oregano mixture, and then roasted it.
 I reduced the leftover marinade into a sauce, even though it wasn’t specified by the recipe, but it was delicious so I have no regrets…

 Ropa vieja is a dish that literally means “old clothes”.
 Appetising, no?
 Apparently the reference comes from stewing beef until it falls apart into long strings.
 I was actually surprised when I cooked it by how much it does look like fabric – as if tightly knitted strands of wool have come undone and look very kinked.
 Ropa vieja is made by stewing beef flank steak, tomatoes, onions, capsicum, garlic, cumin, coriander, paprika, green olives and white vinegar together for many hours (ideally in a slow-cooker).
 I served my ropa vieja with white rice cooked the Latin way, by frying it in oil with some garlic and onion to separate the grains then adding stock to make it very flavoursome.
-I also served black beans, which are cooked with onion, capsicum, garlic and oregano, as well as fried plantain bananas.
+I also served patacones, which are squashed fried plantain bananas.

 Cuban sandwich, corn fritters and sweet potato and coriander salad